Little Ray: Music career

 In 1965, he recorded a single for the Donna label.
-The A side was "I Have Nothing," and the B side, "I Been Trying," was written by Arthur Lee, who went on to form the group Love.
+The A side was "I Who Have Nothing," a cover of a Ben E. King song, and the B side, "I Been Trying," was written by Arthur Lee, who went on to form the group Love.
 Lee was also the producer.
-"I Have Nothing" also appears on the 1997 compilation, Black Beauty & Rarities, which is a compilation of early recordings by Arthur Lee, Ronnie & The Pomona Casuals, and other related artists, (including Little Ray).
+"I Who Have Nothing" also appears on the 1997 compilation, Black Beauty & Rarities, which is a compilation of early recordings by Arthur Lee, Ronnie & The Pomona Casuals, and other related artists, (including Little Ray).

 For a brief period, he and Thee Midnighters singer Willie Garcia formed a group called God's Children.
 They would record the theme song for the short lived TV series Matt Lincoln, "Hey, Who Really Cares" (aka "Hey, Does Somebody Care"), written by Oliver Nelson and Linda Perhacs.